frederic-perez/AmE-dictionary/data/dictionary.md

 __eccentric__ _adj_ /ik-SEN-trik/ __1__ People and things that deviate from conventional or accepted usage or behavior, especially in odd or whimsical ways. _Down the road from us lives an eccentric old man who claims that he can communicate with the birds that roost in his yard._ __2__ Deviating from a circular path. _The dwarf planet Pluto has a particularly eccentric orbit._ __3__ Located elsewhere than at the geometric center.
 __eccentricity__ _n_
 __echelon__ _n_ :two::hammer: /ESH-uh-lahn/ _The upper echelons of the State Security force._
-__echo chamber__ _n_ :three: __2__ An institution or environment in which one set of views predominates and dissenting viewpoints are squelched, ridiculed, or ignored. __3__ A group of bloggers that repeat and reinforce each others opinions.
+__echo chamber__ _n_ :four: __2__ An institution or environment in which one set of views predominates and dissenting viewpoints are squelched, ridiculed, or ignored. __3__ A group of bloggers that repeat and reinforce each others opinions.
 __echo__ _n, v_ :mute:[ec~~h~~o]
 __echoism__ _n_ /EK-oh-iz-uhm/ The formation of words by imitating sounds; also a word created in this manner.
 __eclampsia__